 Guild meeting 20th of February 2022

-This meeting Incorporated our AGM which was quickly dealt with.
-The reports will be available on the website in the members area.
+This meeting incorporated our AGM which was quickly dealt with.
+The reports are available on the website in the members area.

 We then had our fibre swap which was held over from the Christmas meeting where members brought wrapped packages of either yarn or fibre to swap with other members – everyone seemed pleased with their swaps.